lucyschrader/Blastochor/README.md

 - parameters: null

 `conditional`
 Returns a value for a given field if another field matches a specified value, indicated using `=`.
 Both paths need to be in the same section of the record.
+If the path given points to a list, each child of the list will be checked.
+If multiple values match only the first will be returned.
 - parameters: path to field and path to field to check, with the specified value
 - example: `related.i.contentUrl` and `related.i.title=ORCID`